yunkepeng/nimpl_sofun_inputs/README.md

 ## Statistical models for carbon allocation and N cycle
 ### Author: Yunke Peng

 ###### The data has provided a global dataset of carbon allocations (at different compartments), plant functional traits, soil traits and climate variables.
-It includes 672 samples, 200 sites overall.
+It includes 672 samples, 200 sites overall..

 ###### The original reference of dataset included:
 * Terra A-P project database (organized by Dr. Sara Vicca and updated by Dr. Keith Bloomfield; non-public)